sylabs/examples/http-server/apache2-web-server/README.md

 <br>

-If you do not have root access, you can use our remote builder.
+If you do not have root access, you can use our remote builder:

 ```
 $ singularity build --remote httpd.sif httpd.def